jochiang/knowledge-base/README.md

 # Knowledge Harness

+> **Note**: This is a proof of concept, vibe-coded with Claude.
+It works, but expect rough edges.

 A usage-augmented retrieval (UAR) system for Claude Code.
 Unlike traditional RAG which is stateless, this system learns from usage outcomes to improve retrieval over time.

 ## Core Idea